szabgab/codeandtalk.com/README.md

 TODO
 -----
-* For older events: are the videos available online?
+* Add Twitter logo.
+* Add Facebook logo.
+* Describe the use of the site.

+* Convert all the data files to JSON, beautidy them.
+* Create skeleton for each file-type.

 * Include logo of each event?
 * Improved UI!

-* Create separate Twitter account for the site.
 * Change the sitemap.xml creating code to use the date of the files for real date.

-* Videos: improve how they are collected (date, speaker, youtube code, length?)
-* Videos: describe how to add them
+* For sitemap of the collection pages, use the timestamp of the most recent event in that list.
+* For sitemap of videos, use the date of the file.

+* Update the description of the data and the collection process.
 * Add tags to videos for better indexing

 * Add JavaScript based searching for videos.

-* Create event "series" e.g. all the 'frontporch' events.
 * Weekly Newsletter with information about events.
   The subscriber should be able to select filter by countries and/or by topics.
   The e-mail itself is an HTML message that we can also build on the website.